arvindrk47/hotel_web/README.md

 # hotel_web
-This website is a demo project for html and css
+This website is a fully responsive on mobile, tablet and PC.